 If a buyer can’t see your home they can’t buy it!
-A seller usually decides when and how their home can be shown, but the listing agent is usually the one who decides how the buyers’ agent needs to schedule an appointment.
-Sometimes it may be extremely easy and other times it might be next to impossible even if the seller themselves are very accommodating with showing requests.
-A few decades ago the only way to schedule an appointment was usually to call the listing office during business hours, but with today’s technology, there are so many easy and convenient ways to schedule an appointment without even picking up the phone.
+A seller usually decides when and how their home can be shown.
+However, the listing agent is usually the one who decides how the buyers’ agent needs to schedule an appointment.
+Sometimes it may be extremely easy and other times it might be next to impossible even if the seller themselves are very accommodating.
+A few decades ago the only way to schedule an appointment was to call the listing office during business hours.
+But with today’s technology there are so many easy and convenient ways to schedule an appointment without even picking up the phone.

 Do you know what are the showing instructions for your home?

-Below are the most common ways to schedule an appointment, some options are super easy while others are more difficult and time consuming for agents, which could cost you a showing.
+Below are the most common ways to schedule an appointment.
+Some of these options are super easy while others are more difficult and time consuming for agents, which could cost you a showing.

 Call/ Text Listing Agent

 Some listing agents want all showings to go directly through them, which sounds easy.
 However, that’s not always the case.
 Does your listing agent respond to phone calls and/or text messages in a timely manner?
 Are there days and times where their phone will be shut off for several hours?
 Like, church on Sunday or at a dinner party on Friday.
 Sometimes trying to get into touch with the listing agent can be very difficult and some buyers agents will eventually give up.

 Call the Listing Office

 Calling the listing office is still an option some listing agents select.
 There are some positives, but there are also some negatives.
 A positive is someone at the office is dedicated to scheduling appointments.
 But a negative is they’ll only be doing so during office hours.
 If this is the option your listing agent selected what happens when the office is closed?
 Do agents have to wait for the office to open?

 Call Appointment Center